thisdavej/batteryinfo-py/README.md

 # batteryinfo

-This project provides Python bindings for the Rust `battery` crate, allowing interaction with system batteries, including retrieving information about battery status, capacity, temperature, and more.
+This project provides cross-platform Python bindings specifically designed to access system battery information.
+Using the Rust `battery` crate as its foundation, it allows you to retrieve battery status, percent full, capacity, and more, regardless of the operating system.

 ## Setup